quentincaffeino/svc-traefik/README.md

 ## Variables

-- `BASE_DOMAIN` - The base domain on which services would run.
-For example traefik dashboard could be acessed on `http://BASE_DOMAIN.localhost/dashboard/` (By default: http://traefik.localhost/dashboard/)
+- `BASE_DOMAIN` - The base domain on which this service would run.
+For example traefik dashboard could be acessed on `http://BASE_DOMAIN.localhost/dashboard/` (By default: http://traefik.localhost/dashboard/).
+This does not set base domain for services that use traefik.
 - `HTTP_PORT` & `HTTPS_PORT` - Ports that traefik would listen to
 - `ACME_EMAIL` - You **MUST** set it in production.
 This email will be used to register your letsencrypt certificates for services that would run under this traefik service.